A-KGeorge/dspx/README.md

 ---

-## ⚠️ Disclaimer

-> **Important:** This library has **not been tested in production** and is primarily intended for
-> research, prototyping, and performance experimentation.
-> But it has been tested with over 500 unit and integration tests.
->
-> - Use it **at your own discretion**.
-> - If you encounter bugs, crashes, or inconsistent behavior, please **open an issue**.
-> - Pull requests (PRs) are welcome — I’ll review and merge fixes or improvements as time allows.
->
-> The goal is to build a **community-maintained** DSP framework.
-> Early adopters are encouraged to contribute benchmarks, feature requests,
-> and test results to help make this stable for real-world deployments.

----

 ## ✨ Features

 - 🚀 **Native C++ Performance** – Optimized circular buffers and filters with SIMD acceleration for real-time processing